 Name Column

 This information is trivial, but we didn't want to keep it from you.
-These are not always the official english move names from Namco by the way.
-Some are just names being used by the community for a very long time, others are translations from Japanese sources.
+These are not the official move names from Namco by the way.
+Tekken players started naming move long before Namco ever did, and we are sticking to it.

 Damage Column